SpiralDevelopment/Awesome-Crypto-Trading/README.md

 ## Automate Your Trading

-Using the following tools, you can automate your trading.
-You can use software's dashboards to build your strategy - no programming skills required.
+Using the following tools, you can automate your trading using web-based dashboards to build your strategy - no programming skills required.
 However, based on the complexity of your strategy, they could be limited compared to coding your own bot from the ground.

  * [3Commas](https://3commas.io/) - 3Commas has 3 types of ready-to-use bots.
-It also allows you to do manual trading with trailing stop-loss/take-profits and do copy trading.
+It also allows you to do semi-automated trading with trailing stop-loss/take-profits and copy trading.
  * [Shrimpy](https://www.shrimpy.io/) - Portfolio management tool with social trading and automated portfolio rebalancing features.
  * [Cryptohopper](https://www.cryptohopper.com/) - Cryptohopper is rich in features to make your own TA strategy.
 There’s also a marketplace where you can copy other users’ strategies.
- * [HaasOnline](https://www.haasonline.com/) - Haasbot is more like a enterprise solution.
+ * [HaasOnline](https://www.haasonline.com/) - HaasOnline offers quite advanced tools at a cost which does seem more like an enterprise solution.

 ## Other Trading Tools
  * [Coinfarm Online](https://www.coinfarm.online/) - Provides information about long/short positions on derivative markets.